A picture can be worth a thousand words, they say.

 - Automate image discovery (Image Raider)

-- Check to pages to see if they are already linking (Moz Bar)
+- Check the pages to see if they are already linking (Ahrefs SEO Toolbar)

 - Email those who are not linking and request they link to you as the source (Buzzstream)